-Rules for image formation by convex lens
+Rules for making ray diagrams for convex lens

-(i) A ray of light parallel to principal axis of a convex lens always pass through the focus on the other side of the lens.
+A ray of light parallel to principal axis of a convex lens always pass (i) through the focus on the other side of the lens.

 (ii) A ray of light passing through the principal focus will emerge parallel to principal axis after refraction.